debuggify/debuggify.github.com/source/_posts/2012-08-07-why-debuggify.markdown

 > Developers are the keepers of the modern internet.

-Web is evolving because of the developers.
+The web is evolving because of the developers.
 There are around 1+ million developers on the planet.
-I can build something that make developers more productive and can save up to 1hr/day of their time, its going to be revolutionary.
+I can build something that make developers more productive and can save up to 1hr/day of their time, it's going to be revolutionary.
 Developers can reinvest this time in open source projects, new innovations or anything that eventually make **Internet a better place**

 So that is Debuggify is all about.
 Contact me if you want to join me on my quest.